jlzhang001/Gamma-Ray-Point-Source-Detector/README.md

 The material in this repoistory can be used to run a test example of the the pipeline developed in the paper arXiv:2102.02XXX in inference mode.
 Also, it includes routines to evaluate the test run and produce similar plots.

-In order to run the codes try to follow the next order:
+Codes to run patch generation, UNEK predictions and localization evaluations

 ```
 from-cats-to-locnet-input.py